jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 *Adopted by the J. Robert Jamerson Memorial Library Board of Trustees on December 14, 2000; Revised November 05, 2012.*

+#### 5. Processing Accepted Materials

+1. Storage

+Stored books should be put in any available boxes until they can be cataloged, sold, donated, or trashed.
+Boxes should be clearly labeled, along with the current date, as "discard" (same as books that are culled from the collection) or "keep" - .
+The boxes should be organized according to whether they are "discard" or "keep".
+For instance, "discard" might be kept on a bottom shelf and "keep" might be kept on the top shelf.

+	1. Keep - books which meet the library's selection criteria.
+These materials can be cataloged.

+	2. Discard - books which do not meet the library's selection criteria.
+These materials will not be cataloged.

+There should be a strict limit on the amount of books stored at any time.
+Storage should be considered exceeded if:

+	1. Boxes are interfering with library services such as cluttering the meeting room or circulation area.

+	2. Boxes are exceeding the recommended weight limits of storage furniture or furniture is warping or bowing.

+	3. Boxes are interfering with the usage of library furniture.

+	4. Boxes would impose a safety hazard.

+	5. The number of materials far exceeds what can reasonably be sold and/or donated within the next several months.

+Upon exceeding storage books should be donated and/or disposed of as soon as possible.

+2. Cataloging

+Books to be kept should be cataloged in the order they were received and/or after purchased items.

+3. Sale

+Discard books should be put on the sale shelf as required.
+Remaining discard books can be saved for the annual book sales.
+After sales, remaining unsold discard books should be put on sale shelf, donated or disposed and not stored again.

+4. Donation

+Discard books should also be donated to local goodwills, schools, churches, veterans hospitals, or other organizations and/or disposed of.

+5. Disposal

+Materials may be disposed of in a way that is as environmentally neutral as possible.

 [Top][9.1]